jisc-services/Public-Documentation/PublicationsRouter/api/v3/Retrieve.md

         ]
     }
 ```
+NOTES:
-Note that the "total" may increase between requests, as new notifications are added to the end of the list.
+* the "total" may increase between requests, as new notifications are added to the end of the list
+* the ordering of the JSON elements may vary (for example notifications may appear first).

 See the [Outgoing Notification](./OutgoingNotification.md#outgoing-notification) data model for more information.